mr152here/hexegg/docs/MANUAL.md

 - DOWN - select a next command from history
 - BACKSPACE - delete last character from the command

 Next is a list of available commands, their parameters, and their descriptions.
 The parameters in [] are optional, the parameters in <> are mandatory, and the parameters in {} have a predefined default value.
-All parameters must be specified in order.
+If not stated otherwise, all parameters must be specified in order.
 If the {default} parameter is in front of another non-default parameter, it cannot be skipped.
-Some commands also have shorthand notation.
+You can specify command by typing its full name (e.g. *findallstrings*) or (if any) by typing its sort name (e.g. *fas*).

 #### Command list